google/ExoPlayer/ui-components.md

 behind where it should be displayed, and the view turning black when subjected to animation.
 To achieve smooth animation or scrolling of video prior to Android N, it's therefore necessary to use `TextureView` rather than `SurfaceView`.
 {:.info}

+Some Android TV devices run their UI layer at a resolution that's lower than the full resolution of the display, upscaling it for presentation to the user.
+For example, the UI layer may be run at 1080p on an Android TV that has a 4K display.
+On such devices, `SurfaceView` must be used to render content at the full resolution of the display.
+The full resolution of the display (in its current display mode) can be queried using [`Util.getCurrentDisplayModeSize`][].
+The UI layer resolution can be queried using Android's [`Display.getSize`] API.
+{:.info}

 ## PlayerControlView ##